-When cancer recurs, people with cancer and their families often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you and your family cope.
+When cancer recurs, people with cancer and their families sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you and your family cope.
 Learn more about dealing with cancer recurrence.

 If treatment does not work